 The department supports an active research culture with frequent lectures by visiting scholars, critics, and curators.
 Most important of these is the annual Lifton Memorial Lecture and seminar that brings a significant figure engaged with modern and contemporary art to campus.
 Speakers have included Linda Nochlin, Anne Wagner, Kellie Jones, and Patricia Leighten.
-In addition, graduate students annually select an Art History Graduate Committee Lecturer to speak every spring and have recently invited Miwon Kwon, Douglas Crimp, Whitney Davis, David Joselit, and Mignon Nixon.
+In addition, graduate students annually select an Art History End-of-Year Lecturer to speak every spring and have recently invited Miwon Kwon, Douglas Crimp, Whitney Davis, David Joselit, and Mignon Nixon.
 Across SAIC, contemporary artists give talks every week through studio departments and the Visiting Artists Program.

 Each year, the School of the Art Institute of Chicago celebrates the culmination and closure of students' studies at the masters level.
 In studio areas, the celebration takes place in the form of the thesis exhibitions.
 The academic areas complement this with the publication of students' theses.

 Theses submitted prior to November 2013 are listed in the Flaxman Library catalog.